-Here are our Fly Fisher Pro tips on fishing for kids – everything from what you need to pack to how to teach kids fishing!
+Here are our tips on how you can teach your kids to fish and get them out there with you.
+You’ll learn everything from what you need to pack to how to teach them the fishing basics.
 Keep these tips in mind, and you’ll be all set for a fun day out on the river!

-Teaching your kids to fish can be a special time together when you can bond and have fun, away from the stress and hurry of everyday life.
-In our modern age, taking some time away from screens to share your hobby with your kids is a great way to connect and build deep, lasting relationships.
+Teaching your young ones to fish can be a special time together when you can bond and have fun, away from the stress and hurry of everyday life.
+In our modern age, taking some time away from screens to share your hobby with your little oness is a great way to connect and build deep, lasting relationships.

 What is a good age to take a child fishing?

-In some places, kids as young as 12 or 13 need a license, so it’s always better to be safe and check the regulations first before heading out.
-And of course, don’t forget to grab your own license, too!
+In some places, children as young as 12 or 13 need a license, so it’s always better to be safe and check the regulations first before heading out.
+And of course, don’t forget to grab your own license, too

-Some careful thought and planning always pay off when you go fishing, especially if you want your kids to feel relaxed and confident when fishing.
+Some careful thought and planning always pay off, especially if you want your children to feel relaxed and confident.
 Here’s the equipment you’ll need for your fishing trip: